 Create a home environment that encourages learning.
 Negotiate set times for study with which are never interfered.
-Help your child stick to a timetable.
-Don't allow work to be done in front of the television or with the radio or CD player on.
+Help your child stick to a timetable

 Reward and praise your child

 Set some short goals and help your child achieve them.
 Provide or point out the rewards (praise can certainly be one of these.)
 Set medium and long-term goals.
 Write them down.
 Review them with your child regularly.